Varicose veins are enlarged and swollen veins. They can occur anywhere in the body, but are particularly common in the surface veins in the

 - Sclerotherapy—injects the varicose veins with a chemical to shrink the veins

-- Radiofrequency occlusion—collapses and seals varicose veins using radiofrequency energy
+- Radiofrequency ablation—collapses and seals varicose veins using radiofrequency energy

 Varicose veins can't be completely prevented, especially if they run in your family.
 The following recommendations may help: